tannergaucher/portfolio-site-old/site/src/content/posts/2019/deploy-a-serverless-react-graphql-app-to-netlify-part-one/index.md

 ---
 title: "Deploy a Serverless React + GraphQL App on Netlify: Part One"
 date: "2019-10-23"
-description: "Get a serverless GraphQL app up and running in 10 minutes."
+description: "Running an Apollo server GraphQL API as a Lambda Function."
 tags: ["React", "GraphQL", "Netlify Functions", "AWS"]
 ---

 ## Why this stack?

-- Netlity is great for hosting.
+Netlity is great for hosting.
 Now can deploy server side code along with client side code with AWS lambda functions.

 - Don't have to touch AWS
 - Netlify Continuous Integration
   - Pull requests trigger branch previews
   - Client and lambda functions served from the same URL.
 No Cors issues.

 ## Assumptions